2-H/dico/README.md

-This is A Dictionary Project
+#This is A Dictionary Project
-The New Thing Is its A Dictionary Of EveryThing
+#The New Thing Is its A Dictionary Of EveryThing
+#The Project Contains Nice GUI For Users
+#The Project is Designed In A Strong OOP Platform